HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 Lets clean this up.

-First, make the parent to inherit from a MD theme aike `Theme.MaterialComponents.DayNight.NoActionBar`
+First, make the parent to inherit from a Material Design theme.
+I will use `Theme.MaterialComponents.DayNight.NoActionBar`
 > For that first add the libray `com.google.android.material:material:<latest_version>` in your gradle module file.

 Second, change the name to reflect that it is a theme.